-The Discrimination Rate chart example shows that combining SampleTool1 with SampleTool3 yields the best results.
+The Discrimination Rate chart example on the left in Figure 9 shows that combining SampleTool1 with SampleTool3 yields the best results.
 In fact, adding SampleTool3 more than doubles the Discrimination Rate as opposed to using SampleTool1 alone.
 Combining SampleTool1 with SampleTool2 or SampleTool5 is ineffective as the Discrimination Rate shows a very small increase using these tool combinations.

-The Recall chart example shows that combining SampleTool1 with SampleTool3 yields the best results.
+The Recall chart example on the right in Figure 9 shows that combining SampleTool1 with SampleTool3 yields the best results.
 However, there is a large amount of overlap when combining these two tools.
 Although the combination of SampleTool1 and SampleTool4 does not generate the highest combined Recall, the overlap between the two tools is smaller than the overlap between SampleTool1 and SampleTool3 and should be taken into consideration.